 When you or your child needs routine care, call your or their primary care provider at the phone number on the front of your or your child's ID card.
 Someone in the doctor's office or clinic will set up a visit for you or your child.
 It is very important that you keep your or your child's visits.
 If you cannot keep your or your child's visit, call the doctor's office to let them know.
-If more than one of your children need to see the doctor, you need a visit scheduled for each child.

-It is important that you do what your or your child's primary care provider says and that you take part in decisions made about your or your child's health care.
+If more than one of your children need to see the doctor, you need a visit scheduled for each child. provider says and that you take part in decisions made about your or your child's health care.
 If you cannot decide about your or your child's health care, you can pick someone else to make it for you.